 Discover the gems of Helsinki street art in Pasila neighbourhood.

-Tours are held in English, but we do on request private tours also in Finnish, German and Russian (for private tours, please contact us).
-At the moment we don’t do any open tours, but private tours are made on request also during the winter time.
+Public tours are held in English (unless otherwise stated), but we do on request private tours also in Finnish, German and Russian (for private tours, please contact us).